Wyver-Solutions/wyver-solutions/_posts/2015-11-17-testlink-on-aws.md

 alt: Testlink
 img-credit: Testlink and Amazon
 ---
 We have been using Testlink on and off for a number of years as a tool to help define and execute tests against all sorts of software.
-It&rsquo;s far better than trying to track everything on spreadsheets (see our recent post on <a href="/2015-11-10-making-content-better">Making Content Better<a> for a bit more rationale).
+It&rsquo;s far better than trying to track everything on spreadsheets (see our recent post on <a href="/2015-11-10-making-content-better">Making Content Better</a> for a bit more rationale).

 We needed to move our Testlink installation from our shared web-server to something a bit more robust and scalable, and have chosen <a href="https://aws.amazon.com">Amazon Web Services (AWS)</a> given its reputation and our previous experiences with some rather large clients of their&rsquo;s.